Augustusgm/AlgoProgProjectAugAmel/README.md

 run application in debug: ```flask --app twitter_app --debug run```

 ### Note that to save which tweets you liked, you have to logout (this will be fixed/automatized when the app is launched on a server)

+### Password of generated profiles are the sameas their username for simplicity's sake and we can login with username - password